RodrigoZepeda/docker-solubility/data_analysis/model_data_sheets/Data_Description.md

 </table>

-Of which 434 out of 4771 (representing 9.1 %) are above the solubility
+Of which 448 out of 4910 (representing 9.12 %) are above the solubility
-threshold of \(\log S >\) -0.52.
-For those variables their distribution
+threshold of `logS >` -0.52.
+For those variables their distribution is:
-is:

 <table>